silverstripe/silverstripe-secureassets/README.md

 This is a fork of the community module (Also called Secure Files) located at https://github.com/hamishcampbell/silverstripe-securefiles.

-This module will ONLY work on Apache webservers.
+This should work with IIS 7+, but it has not been extensively tested.

 ## Maintainer Contact